Eisenmonoxid/EMXHookingLibrary/README.md

 # EMXHookingLibrary
 A work-in-progress Hook for the games "The Settlers 6" and "The Settlers 6: History Edition".
 Will very likely never be truly finished ;)

-Uses the "BigNum.lua" library.
+Uses the **BigNum.lua** library.
 Special thanks to the authors!

 ## Usage
-Include the file "emxhooklib.bin" in your map folder and load it with Script.Load() in the global map script.
-Then call the function `EMXHookLibrary.Initialize(_useLoadGameOverride, _maxMemorySizeToAllocate)` and after that, you can use the exported methods (listed below) however you like.
-Both function arguments are optional.
+Include the file **emxhooklib.bin** in your map folder and load it with Script.Load() in the global map script.
+Then call the function `EMXHookLibrary.Initialize(_useLoadGameOverride, _maxMemorySizeToAllocate, _useGeneralGameBugfixes)` and after that, you can use the exported methods (listed below) however you like.
+All three function arguments are optional.
+The boolean return value suggests if the initialization was successful.

 Hint: To reset the hooked values, use the function argument `EMXHookLibrary.Initialize(true)` and have the function `EMXHookLibrary_ResetValues(_source, _stringParam)` in your global map script, which will be automatically called when the map is closed.
 Put all your functions in there to reset your changed values.